NFT-Guild/NFT-Swap-Infrastructure-Templates/doc/deploy-specific-swap.md

 [nix-shell:~/basic-smart-contracts]$
 ```
-The contents of your minting policy plutus script file should now look similar to
+The contents of your contract plutus script file should now look similar to
 ```
 {
     "type": "PlutusScriptV1",